Nosferatu, eine Symphonie des Grauens

 The warfare experience by the men who served in the Great War could be extremely vicious.
 Combat often times was close and personal.
 Men fought one another with bayonets, clubs, sharpened entrenching tools and other seemingly medieval weapons.
 More then few WWI veterans would recall severing the head of an enemy with a sharpened shovel.

-Poison gas was also used, forcing the combatants to don gasmasks, which could give the wearer an almost inhuman appearance.
+Poison gas was also used, forcing the combatants to wear gasmasks, which could give the wearer an almost inhuman appearance.
 As soldier’s rushed into no man’s land to stop enemy attacks it may have seemed to some that they were clashing with monsters who would appear out of nowhere in the thick smoke.
 Nosferatu uses the fog to stalk his victims.
 This would not have been lost on those who had experience combat in the Great War.
 Any WWI veteran watching Nosferatu would have been aware of what dangers can lurk in the smoke and fog.
 Another horror which Great War combatant were forced to endure were vicious rats.
 Veterans of the great war often talked about the constant appearance of rats.
 The rats were more than just an uncomfortable nuisance.
-Aside from being the bearers of various diseases there was an unsavory darker element to the presence of the rats.
+Aside from being the bearers of various diseases there was an unsavory darker element to the presence of these vermin.
 The rats feasted and grew fat on the unburied dead that littered the battlefields of the great war.
-Soldiers knew this and many spoke in the post-war era of being revolted by the appearance of these vermin.
+Soldiers knew this and many spoke in the post-war era of being revolted by the animal’s very appearance.
 There is a scene in Nosferatu where a coffin is opened and hundred of large rats pours from it.
 Certainly F. W. Murnau having experience trench warfare would have been aware of the revulsion this scene would have drawn on any veteran of the Great War.

 Some thought should be given to Max Schreck who portrayed the Vampire.
 Schreck also served in the trenches of the Great War with the German army.
 Little is known of his war-time experience but there are some signs he may have dealt with some form of post-traumatic stress disorder.
 Colleagues commented that he preferred to keep to himself.
-He was known to take long walks in the forest by himself, often times disappearing for hours at a time.
-He once stated that he lived in a “a remote and incorporeal world” Many of the men who service in the Great War not only experience terrible things, but often did terrible things to stay alive.
+He was known to take long walks in the forest alone, often times disappearing for hours at a time.
+He once stated that he lived in “a remote and incorporeal world” Many of the men who service in the Great War not only experience terrible things, but often did terrible things to stay alive.
 Schreck may have secluded himself to his “incorporeal world” to deal with his wartime experience.
 Many critics have stated that Schreck’s performance as the vampire was so good, that he may have been a real vampire.
 This is of course nonsense, but it maybe that he drew on the horrors of the Great War to create the terrible monster.

 Who was Nosferatu?